-The City and the Board of Liquidation will, pursuant to a Continuing Disclosure Certificate, covenant for the benefit of Bond owners to provide certain financial information and operating data relating to the Issuer in each year no later than August 31 of such year, with the first such report due not later than August 31, 2013 (the "Annual Report"), and to provide notices of the occurrence of certain enumerated events, as set forth in the Continuing Disclosure Certificate.
-The Dissemination Agent ("Dissemination Agent") designated in such Continuing Disclosure Certificate will be the Secretary of the Board of Liquidation, Room 8E17, City Hall, 1300 Perdido Street, New Orleans, Louisiana 70112 (telephone 504-565-6280).
+The Issuer will, pursuant to a Continuing Disclosure Certificate, covenant for the benefit of Bond owners to provide certain financial information and operating data relating to the Issuer in each year no later than August 31 of such year, with the first such report due not later than

-The Annual Report will be filed by the Dissemination Agent with the MSRB (and with any future Louisiana officially designated State Information Depository).
-Any notices of listed events will be filed in a timely manner, not in excess of ten (10) business days after the occurrence of any listed event, by the Dissemination Agent with the MSRB (and with any future Louisiana officially designated State Information Depository).
+August 31, 2012 (the "Annual Report"), and to provide notices of the occurrence of certain enumerated events, as set forth in the Continuing Disclosure Certificate.
+The Annual Report will be filed by the Issuer with the MSRB (and with any future Louisiana officially designated State Information Depository).
+Any notices of listed events will be filed in a timely manner, not in excess of ten (10) business days after the occurrence of any listed event, by the Issuer with the MSRB (and with any future Louisiana officially designated State Information Depository).
 The specific nature of the information to be contained in the Annual Report or the notices of material events is set forth herein under the caption "APPENDIX I - Form of Continuing Disclosure Certificate."
-These covenants have been made in order to assist the Purchaser in complying with S.E.C.
+These covenants have been made in order to assist the Underwriters in complying with S.E.C.
 Rule 15c2-12(b)(5) (the "Rule").
-Except as provided in the Continuing Disclosure Certificate, the Issuer, acting through the Dissemination Agent, has not undertaken to provide all information investors may desire to have in making decisions to hold, sell or buy the Bonds.